 Do you tell good stories?
 Tell stories for good.

-Storytellers participate in weekly meetings in order to build skills and hear the feedback needed to produce their individual stories.
+Storytellers participate in weekly editorial meetings in order to build skills, workshop and share their individual stories.
 The production of these stories includes research; storyboarding; interviewing; editing media through rounds of feedback; and producing a final piece for the web.

 In addition to regular peer critique of their work, Storytellers are also connected to a powerful network of alumni and professionals working in the fields of media, storytelling, and social impact.
 These professionals lead workshops and serve as mentors for students as they sharpen their narrative voice and technical skills in digital storytelling.